SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 next we reset the privilleges and from there we hand the control to boomgrfw.efi :)

+So this officially marks the first half of the analysis done :) next part we will learn how to further debug sub_180001D80 and  boomgrfw.efi(in our case winload.efi)
+So please sit thight till i learn how to prepare the environment for the second part of the analysis

 =============================================================================

 Now for the second half of the analysis....